 Elena Galathynius Havilliard

-The first Queen of Adarlan and mate to Gavin Havilliard.
+Elena Galathynius Havilliard was a Demi-Fae and Princess of Terrasen.
 She was the daughter of the Fae King Brannon and played a vital role in banishing the dark forces of the past.
+She was Gavin Havilliard's mate and became the first Queen of Adarlan.

 Gavin Havilliard

-The first King and founder of Adarlan and mate to Elena Galathynius.
-He was a legendary warrior, famed for defeating the Dark Lord Erawan.
+Gavin Havilliard was a mortal and became the first King and founder of Adarlan.
+He was Elena Galathynius' mate and a legendary warrior, famed for defeating the Dark Lord Erawan from long ago.

 Lord of the North

-The spirit of Terrasen, often depicted as a white sun stag with flames between its antlers, lives in the Oakwald Forest.
+The Lord of the North is the spirit of Terrasen, often depicted as a white sun stag with flames between its antlers, it lives in the Oakwald Forest.
 Sun stags were sacred to Mala Fire-Bringer and were later brought to Terrasen by Brannon Galathynius.
 The name also refers to a stag constellation that always points toward Terrasen.

 The Kingsflame